We will help you find the answers to your questions about Youth Ministry. Here are some we frequently hear:

 After graduating from High School, Matt went to Covenant College in Lookout Mountain, GA.
 While at Covenant he began volunteering in the Youth Ministry at St. Elmo Presbyterian Church in Chattanooga, TN.
 After a year, he became the part-time Youth Director.
 While in college he met and married his wife Michelle.
 He served at St. Elmo Pres. until graduation from college in 1998 with a major in Biblical Studies and a minor in Youth Ministry.

 Since graduating from College in 1998, Matt has served as a Youth Director overseeing Jr. and Sr. High ministry in 3 different Presbyterian churches in Georgia and Virginia.
-In January of 2012, God called him to Perimeter Church, just outside of Atlanta, GA.
+In January of 2012, God called him to become the Jhi Pastor at Perimeter Church, just outside of Atlanta, GA.
 He finished his MDIV through Metro Atlanta Seminary and became a Pastor in 2014.
-At Perimeter, he is Jhi Pastor and leads the Jhi ministry, including the staff team, students, volunteers, and parents.
+In January 2019 he became the Pastor of Student and Family Ministries at New City Presbyterian in Royal Oak, MI.

 Matt and his wife Michelle have 4 children.
-Andrew and Ashley are at Covenant College, Sarah is at Chattahoochee High School, and Emily is in Middle School at Perimeter Christian School.
+Andrew and Ashley are at Covenant College, Sarah is in High School, and Emily is in Middle School.

 Pastor of Families at Village Seven, Colorado Springs, CO